The Ontario Labour Relations Board (the "Board") was established by section 2

-In January 1994, the Act was amended to increase the participation of local unions in collective bargaining by providing for shared bargaining rights between local trade unions and parent unions.
+In January 1994, the construction industry provisions of the Act were amended to increase the participation of local unions in collective bargaining by providing for shared bargaining rights between local trade unions and parent unions.
 It also provided for the appointment of trustees of employment benefit plans by local unions, and, unless there is just cause, prohibited a parent union from altering a local union's jurisdiction, interfering with a local union’s autonomy, or penalizing a local union official or member of the local.

 In February 1994, the Board was given jurisdiction over collective bargaining in the public service through the enactment of the Crown Employees Collective Bargaining Act, 1993.
 "CECBA" provided Crown employees with the right to strike, along with provisions to ensure that essential services would be maintained during a strike or lock-out.
 The Public Service Act was amended to provide a new scheme governing political activity of Crown employees, and to give the Board jurisdiction over some complaints that employees suffered adverse consequences for engaging in permitted political activity.